 Keep in mind, though, that great project management will only take you so far.
 With all these new tools, your client's expectations can also change frequently.
 Ensure you're prepared to make quick changes to keep up with expectations.

 Keeping your employees trained on the latest projects and tools can be a pain.
-With thousands of tutorials available online, you'll need a way to determine which are helpful and which ones aren't.
+With thousands of tutorials and courses available online, you'll need a way to determine which are helpful and which ones aren't.
 The last thing you want is to pay for training that doesn't create value for your team.